diplomapster/language-survey/README.md

 ## Description

-This project contains a survey by Brendan Moroso, a student in the March 2019 Cohort of Epicodus in Seattle, to be used to to match individuals with a programming language.
+This project contains a survey by Brendan Moroso, a student in the March 2019 Cohort of Epicodus in Seattle, to be used to match individuals with a programming language.
 This webpage is meant only for fun and should not be used to make important life choices regarding language preference.

 ## Setup/Installation Requirements